milanochuang/slides/web/thesis.md

 <!--_paginate: true-->
 <!--
 Terms like infighting and useless reflected frustration with delays in candidate selection and visible intra‑party conflict.
-These evaluations framed the KMT as organizationally incompetent -->
+These evaluations framed the KMT as organizationally incompetent and the loss of unity, and it might be seen by the commenter and the voter as a sign of poor leadership to the country -->
 ### KMT: Negative Evaluation of <span style="font-variant:small-caps;">capacity</span>
 - Spikes in criticism: April peak, November rise
 - Key evaluative terms: